 FACING THE CHALLENGE

 Since 1967 OMRA has provided the leading structure for offshore model powerboat racing.
 Coupled with the many unique locations for racing the format has created something very unique for the OMRA membership.
 The different venues make for a great variety of conditions from winds, rough waves, rolling seas, tides, calm water, salt water, fresh water and at times the racing tests ones’ own endurance and patience.
 No particular boat design is suited to every condition encountered and the ability to set up a race boat to cope with all the variations throughout the season is addictive and enduring…..but most of all it’s fabulous fun!
-Our gallery gives a really good impression of what OMRA racing can be like.
+Our media section gives a really good impression of what OMRA racing can be like.

 Application for OMRA membership is open to all, and if you would like to find out more, please contact us for more details or why not come along to one of the race meetings and have a chat with some of the racers.
 Who knows – you could even end up a national Champion!